-Earlier in the fall, on September 21st, 2017, a Public Information Meeting was held at the Chapel Hill Public Library, to start the public conversation and information sharing about the WTI.
+Earlier in the fall, on September 21st, 2017, a Public Information Meeting was held at the Chapel Hill Public Library, to start the public conversation and information sharing about the WCI.

-Who should attend the Wireless Telecommunications Initiative (WTI) meetings?
+Who should attend the Wireless Communications Initiative (WCI) meetings?

-Interested members of the public, elected officials, advisory board members, and industry, utility, and transportation representatives should attend the WTI meetings.
+Interested members of the public, elected officials, advisory board members, and industry, utility, and transportation representatives should attend the WCI meetings.
 The intent of this meeting is to involve stakeholders and obtain input that will inform the process of developing a Master Plan and Ordinance for small cell and wireless telecommunications facilities.

 What is the Wireless Communications Initiative?

-The Wireless Telecommunications Initiative (WTI) is a Town of Chapel Hill project that will address anticipated changes in wireless technology and the corresponding need for regulatory improvements.
-Wireless telecommunications and associated infrastructure is essential to our community as regards basic day-to-day services, educational, public safety, entertainment, and business needs.
-To that end, we are embarking on a public process that will produce a Wireless Master Plan and Ordinance, to provide Chapel Hill the necessary road map and guidelines to manage the Town’s wireless telecommunications.
+The Wireless Communications Initiative (WCI) is a Town of Chapel Hill project that will address anticipated changes in wireless technology and the corresponding need for regulatory improvements.
+Wireless communications and associated infrastructure is essential to our community as regards basic day-to-day services, educational, public safety, entertainment, and business needs.
+To that end, we are embarking on a public process that will produce a Wireless Master Plan and Ordinance, to provide Chapel Hill the necessary road map and guidelines to manage the Town’s wireless communications.